 Most new industrial developments require planning permission; certain types of developments will also need to carry out an environmental impact assessment as part of the planning procedure.
 The public have a right to comment on planning applications, which are advertised in the local press and copies placed on the local planning register.

 When drawing up their development plans (now known as Local Development Frameworks) and making decisions on individual applications local authorities must have regard to Government guidance on pollution control.
-In England the relevant document is the National Planning Policy Framework 2012; in Scotland Planning Advice Note 51, Planning, Environmental Protection and Regulation provides supplementary advice in support of Scottish Planning Policy which sets out the national framework.
+In England the relevant document is the National Planning Policy Framework (currently under revision, see EPUK calls for stronger protections in planning, May 2018); in Scotland Planning Advice Note 51, Planning, Environmental Protection and Regulation provides supplementary advice in support of Scottish Planning Policy which sets out the national framework.
 Planning Policy Wales sets out land use policies of the Welsh Assembly Government and in Northern Ireland PPS 1 sets out general principles for land use.

 Development Control Guidance